 It would be fitting to conclude this discussion by visiting what must seem to be an “obvious” Confucian inferential step.
 The Confucian conception conceives of social order being built up from the bottom up, from the individual to the family to the community and the imperium.
-As such, the idea is simply that the health of the whole is a function of its parts.
-The strength of the whole is derivative of the strength of its parts.
-The flourishing of the nation is fundamentally contingent upon the flourishing of the individuals and parts which makes up the nation.
+As such, the idea is simply that the health, strength and flourishing of the whole is a function of the health, strength, and flourishing, of its parts.

 However why believe in such a simplistic linear function where the “goodness” of the parts flows directly to the whole?
 As the Legalists have long ago pointed out, what is good for smaller scale societies does not necessarily “carry over” to larger scale societies.
 Different social and civic conditions calls for different sets of requirements and responses.

 The health of complex commonwealths are not purely a linear function of its parts.
 As Niall Ferguson pointed out in his article given at the beginning of this post, modern societies are complex systems with many interacting parts in a constant state of adaptation and revision.
 The causal relationship between the various parts are generally nonlinear, different inputs or increases may have unpredictable nonlinear effects.
 Too little of something may be ineffective, too much of something may throw the entire system into chaos (the example Ferguson uses is that of how vaccines work, a little may stimulate the immune response but too much kills the patient).
 Such systems may be able to tolerate a lot of redundancy in certain variables, but suddenly go critical when certain vital points are hit.